-IER team visiting ongoing works at Amahoro stadium renovation works
+IER team on site visit duty to evaluate the ongoing Amahoro stadium renovation works

 Rwanda's latest sports project is the renovation of the Amahoro stadium, This is a mega project which will increase its seating capacity from 25,000-seater to a 45,000-seater.
 It was therefore imperative to have engineering professionals learn more about ongoing renovations.